 4. Affiliate Marketing

-With affiliate marketing, you promote and market other company’s products.
+With affiliate marketing, you promote and market another company’s products.
 You make money when a visitor clicks on a link and then converts.

-- CPL (Cost Per Lead) — You get a commission when someone signs up to their mailing list.
+- CPL — Or Cost Per Lead.
+You get a commission when someone signs up to the affiliate’s mailing list.
 These signups may or may not become paid customers.

-- CPA (Cost Per Action) — You get a commission when a specific action occurs.
-Usually, it’s a sale, but can be whatever the merchant defines as a successful conversion.
+- CPA — Stands for Cost Per Action.
+You get a commission when a specific action occurs.
+Usually, that’s a sale, but it can be whatever the merchant defines as a successful conversion.

-Affiliate marketing, unlike online ads, is typically better suited for a beginner blogger with a small amount of traffic.
+Unlike online ads, affiliate marketing is typically better suited for a beginner blogger with a small amount of traffic.